moleculerjs/database/docs/README.md

 ```

 ### `onUpdate`: \<Function\> _(Default: `null`)_
-This is an operation hook which is called at entity updating (`update` action, `updateEntity`).
-You can use it to set `updatedAt` timestamp for entity.
+This is an operations hook that is called when updating entities (`update` action, `updateEntity`).
+You can use it to set the `updatedAt` timestamp for entity.

-_It may be asynchronous._
+_It can be asynchronous._

 **Example**
 ```js